-F7 Other liabilities (current)

-Customer loyalty deferred revenue a Other deferred revenue
+F7 Other liabilities (current) 2017 2016 \$m \$m Customer loyalty deferred revenue a Other deferred revenue 18.2 18.5 Other deferred revenue 2.9 2.4

-a The Group operates customer loyalty programs enabling customers to accumulate award credits for gaming and on-property spend.
+The Group operates customer loyalty programs enabling customers to accumulate award credits for gaming and on-property spend.
 A portion of the spend, equal to the fair value of the award credits earned, is treated as deferred revenue, and recognised in the income statement when the award is redeemed or expires.